alhajee/ckan/doc/maintaining/data-viewer.rst

     You are about to check 3336 datasets for the following view plugins: ['image_view', 'datatables_view', 'text_view'] Do you want to continue?
 [Y/n]

-.. note:: On large CKAN instances the migration process can take a significant
+.. note:: On large FMLD instances the migration process can take a significant
     time if using the default options.
 It is worth planning in advance and split the process using the search parameters to only check relevant datasets.
     The following documentation provides guidance on how to do this.